Open-Markets-Initiative/Directory/Organizations/A2X/ReadMe.md

 ## A2X Markets

 A2X Markets is a South African stock exchange, founded in 2017.
-It was launched with the goal of creating competition in the South African marketplace
+It was launched with the goal of creating competition in the South African marketplace.